 Imaging

 Brain CT imaging was acquired acutely at the time of the index event as part of the patient’s routine clinical care.
 Imaging analysis was carried out by a clinical research associate (DW) trained in neuroimaging rating and blinded to the participant clinical details.
 Haematoma location was classified using the CHARTS scale13 as lobar (including convexity subarachnoid haemorrhage), deep (involving the basal ganglia or thalamus), cerebellar or brainstem.
 Non-lobar was defined as the presence of either deep or brainstem haemorrhage; cerebellar haemorrhage was excluded from this definition as this does not have a clear small vessel disease association.
 CT images were also rated for the presence of lacunes, which were defined in accordance with STRIVE criteria as a “round or ovoid, subcortical, fluid-filled cavity (signal similar to CSF) of between 3 mm and about 15 mm in diameter, consistent with a previous acute small subcortical infarct or haemorrhage in the territory of one perforating arteriole”14.
 White matter changes were rated on CT images using the Van Swieten score; the highest scores for anterior and posterior regions were combined in order to generate a “total” score (range 0 to 4)15.
-16 17Statistics
+Haematoma volume was rated using a previously described semi-automated planimetric method16 17.

+Statistics

 Statistical analysis was performed using Stata (Version 11.2).
 Univariable Cox regression was used to investigate which clinical and imaging variables were associated with the occurrence of an outcome of interest.
 Multivariable Cox regression analysis was then performed; adjustments were made for all variables with p<0.10 in univariable analyses, in addition to the primary variable of interest (ICH location).
 The proportional-hazards assumption test based on Schoenfeld residuals was applied to all Cox models (univariable and multivariable).
 Univariable and multivariable competing risk analyses (using the Fine-Gray subdistribution hazard model18 19) were also performed; subdistribution hazard ratios (SHR) are provided.
+Figures for the cumulative incidence of outcome events were generated using Kaplan-Meier survival analyses.

 Data availability